 Don't let yourself fall into that category of being the annoying person who is the first one to get blocked!

 Let me be more specific and introduce you to this episode of the Ms. Ileane Speaks Podcast:

 Here's a summary of the 5 no-nos that I cover in the podcast:

 I truly believe that one of the best ways to get the most out of any social network is by being a “giver”.
 Spend time each day and make it a point to go out of your way to visit other blogs and share other people's content.

 Take the time to leave comments on blog posts and YouTube videos, share articles on Facebook and Google+ and you'll see that when you give of yourself, you'll reap the benefits and you might even be surprised by what you'll get back in return.

 My friend Damond Nollan wrote a post that I encourage you to read called If you Want More [Fill in the Blank], Then Do More.
-I noticed how the engagement level and the number of comments on Damond’s blog and Twitter account has began to take off since he started putting this into practice.
+I noticed how the engagement level and the number of comments on Damond's blog and the engagement on his Twitter account improved when he put this into practice.

 Don't let Social Media Fatigue get the best of you